Prevent unauthorized redistribution with automatic protection and prompt users to get your app on Google Play

 When ready, you can roll your release out to a production track in the Play Console, making your protected app available to all Google Play users in your chosen countries.

 Automatic protection can prompt users who obtain your app unofficially to get it on Google Play.
-When users tap on the dialog, they will be redirected to your store listing, where they can tap on the install (or buy or update) button to get your app from Play so that the app is added to the user’s Play library.
+When users tap on the prompt, they will be redirected to your store listing, where they can tap on the install (or buy or update) button to get your app from Play so that the app is added to the user’s Play library.

 1. Open Play Console and go to the App integrity page (Test and release > App integrity).

-2. Scroll to the "Play Integrity API" section.
+2. Scroll to the "Automatic protection" section.

 3. Click Settings.